 Historical Resources Intern Program Administration and Production Coordinator:

 Historical Resources Intern Program Human Resources Advisor:

 Phone: (780) 675-6142

-Internships are created at the request of placement areas such as museums and heritage sites which are part of Alberta Culture.
+Internships are created at the request of placement areas such as museums and heritage sites which are part of Alberta Culture, Multiculturalism and Status of Women.
 All work done by interns is carried out at the Ministry's places of employment.
 All internship positions in the Historical Resources Intern Program are posted using the regular AU Career postings process.
 Current listings are found at the following website: AU Recruit

 Unless otherwise noted, HRIP interns' academic studies are governed by the HRM general regulations, policies, and procedures.
 See the HRM website for details at http://heritage.resources.athabascau.ca/.